colinnewell/jenkins-queue-health/README.md

   would require analysing succesfull logs too).
 * Early warning on builds running and failing.
 Especially useful for things that retry.
+* Perhaps hook up the watcher to a website to provide a nice dashboard?
+* Make watcher more configurable so that we can spot more events and report what's going on.